 THE LOWDOWN ON HEATING SYSTEMS

-Boiler: Burns natural gas or propane through a heat exchanger and transfers hot water or steam throughout the home.
+Boiler: Burns gas or oil through the heat exchanger and transfers hot water or steam throughout the home.

-Furnace: Burns natural gas or propane through a heat exchanger and distributes hot air throughout the home through ductwork.
+Furnace: Burns gas or oil through the heat exchanger and distributes hot air throughout the home through ductwork.

 Electric Baseboard: Using electric resistance, electricity is converted to heat energy and transferred throughout the home via baseboard units found at the bottom of the wall.
 Homes heated primarily through electric baseboard are offered referred to as “all-electric” homes.